BAkinmarin/the-cleaning-hack/README.md

 ### Contact
 The contact page should have a contact form for the user to get in touch or request quote.

-The form should collect contact details for the customer so that the business can contact them back.
+The form should collect contact details for the user so that the company can follow-up with them.

-The contact form should include input options for name, email and message with yes or no selection for pets and parking restrictions.
+The contact form should include input options for name, email and message, with yes or no selection for pets and parking restrictions.

 The contact form should give user feedback on submission.

-The contact form should give the user the option to clear form if any details are incorrect.
+The contact form should give the user the option to clear the form if any details are incorrect.

 ### Skeleton Plane
 #### Balsamiq Wireframes